 The same rules, but this time, you can forget about too many formalities.
 Consider that there’s the possibility you’re allowed to call, instead of receiving a call.

 “Calling can sometimes appear aggressive or catch people off guard”, American psychotherapist Dr. Jean Mann says in her book “The Relationship Fix”.

 These days, people prefer to text before even having a quick phone call.
 Text messages are more impersonal, and they also allow less compromise when you are knowing someone for the first time.

 It’s also important to remember, that phone calls are used for very specific reasons.
 Don’t try to call or wait for a phone call at any time, several times per day!
 And in case you missed them, call them back!

 Try to keep a simple conversation and when you feel it’s the right time, just say: “I’m going to call you” or “Call me!”.

 In this context “being gentle” is to make the other person feel good, and to “give thanks” means to let the other person know that you enjoyed the conversation and that you expect to have more phone calls like it soon.

 How to Ask Someone to Call You Back

-By offering a specific proposed date for the telephone conversation, it becomes less likely that the other person will only make a loose promise such as: “I’ll call you soon.”
+By offering a specific proposed date for the telephone conversation, it becomes less likely that the other party will only make a loose promise such as: “I’ll call you soon.”
 You can also offer several days at the same time if you feel the other person is very busy and unlikely to accept every suggested appointment.

-When you are addressing a voicemail, you must speak clearly and distinctly, have a polite tone, and for safety’s sake, state your telephone number again.
+When you are addressing a voicemail, you must speak clearly and distinctly, have a polite tone, and for safety’s sake, state your phone number again.
 Keep the message as short as possible and, if necessary, rehearse your text beforehand if it is a particularly important announcement.